 That depends on far too many factors for me to go into.
 I'm sorry - call corporate and find out!

-Do most patients in hospice know they are going to die soon?You should go talk to the store manager and say something like, "Why are you holding my check?
+When do your policies allow you to hang up on a rude caller?You should go talk to the store manager and say something like, "Why are you holding my check?
 I have never quit.
 Not only MUST you provide me my paycheck in a timely manner, but you can't accept my resignation from someone else".
 Then hash it out like grown-ups.

 Rarely, unless you're a rockstar.
 You go where you are needed for the business.